lilab-bcb/altocumulus/docs/usage.rst

 to see the usage information::

     Usage:
-        alto terra remove_method [-h] -n NAMESPACE [-p] wdl [wdl ...]
+        alto terra remove_method [-h] -m METHOD

 * Arguments:

-        optional arguments:
+    wdl
+        Path to WDL file.

+* Options:

-            -h, --help            show this help message and exit -m METHOD, --method METHOD
+    -m METHOD, -\-method METHOD
         Method takes the format of namespace/name/version.
 If only namespace is provided, delete all methods under that namespace.
 If both namespace and name are provided, delete all snapshots for that method.
 If namespace, name and version are provided, only delete the specific snapshot.
+    -h, -\-help
+        Show this help message and exit

 ``alto terra storage_estimate``